-Bit 4 - Keyboard Enable (KBEN), when set ("1") indicates that the keyboard is currently enabled.
-When reset, it indicates that the keyboard is inhibited.

 Bit 5 - Output Buffer Data Source (ODS), when set ("1") indicates that the data in the output buffer is mouse data.
 When reset, it indicates the data is from the keyboard.

 Bit 6 - Time-out Error (TERR), when set ("1") indicates that a transmission was started and that it did not complete within the normal time taken (approximately 11 KCKIN cycles).
-If the transmission originated from the controller a FEH is placed in the output buffer.
-If the transmission originated from the keyboard a FFH is placed in the output buffer.
+If the transmission originated from the controller, a FEH is placed in the output buffer.
+If the transmission originated from the keyboard, a FFH is placed in the output buffer.